matthew-dong-dev/ICS-research/dev-notes/data-notes.md

 # how to run pipeline

 1. Replace /home/askoski/Models-AskOski with local version /home/matthew/Models-AskOski to test changes
-1. chmod -R 777 Data-AskOski & Models-AskOski if necessary - what is this command doing?
+1. `chmod -R 777` Data-AskOski & Models-AskOski if necessary - what is this command doing?
 1. Run refresh.py in screen
 1. how long does entire retraining take?
     - Hashing - 5mins
     - Models retraining - currently like 10 hours
     - refresh api - 1 hour ish
-1. *Don't delete the encrypted files o/w you have to wait for the next data dump*
 1. Verify pipeline has successfully by copying env.json to service and results are as expected
+1. Currently fixed / hardcoded
+    - `hashed`, `encypted`, `decrypted` folders in UCBDATA
+    - `classAPI` in UCBD2

 ## [Data-Pipeline] Deep dive